mthsy/GitStudy/readme.txt

 Now this is a new branch.
 Creating a new branch is quick & simple.
 Creating a new branch is quick AND simple.
+It is a test for no fast-forward merge.